Tarek William Saab: Governor of Anzoátegui

 Saab was elected Governor of Anzoátegui in the 2004 regional elections, and re-elected in 2008.

 In 2005 Saab was accused by critics within his own party (MVR) of participating in electoral fraud in the primary elections for 2005 local elections.
 His predecessor as governor of Anzoátegui, David de Lima, accused Saab of using his position for political persecution, after Saab's wife accused De Lima of mismanagement.

 Ombudsman

-Saab was elected to the post of ombudsman (Defensor del Pueblo) in 2014 by the parliament, for a term of 7 years, with opposition considering the election unlawful for procedural grounds despite the opinion of the Supreme Court.
-During the 2014–2017 Venezuelan protests, Saab was criticized for allegedly siding with the government on human rights issues, with The Washington Post stating that he "is viewed as an apologist for the unpopular government of President Nicolás Maduro".
+In 2014, Saab was elected to the post of ombudsman (Defensor del Pueblo) by the parliament, for a term of seven years, with opposition considering the election unlawful on procedural grounds.
+During the 2014 Venezuelan protests, Saab was criticized by the opposition because it believed he sided with the government during the protests.
+The Washington Post stated that the opposition viewed him as "an apologist for the unpopular government of President Nicolás Maduro".